Industry Marketing Analysis: Non-Profits

 It’s All About Video

 People want access, authenticity, and transparency.
 Video lifts the veil on your work and your organization’s mission.
 If you aren’t using video in your marketing, you’re missing a crucial opportunity.
-In 2021, creating video content and live streaming should be a key part to any organization’s marketing strategy.
+In 2021, creating video content and live streaming should be a key part of any organization’s marketing strategy.

 A recent Google survey revealed video trends for non-profits in 2021 you can’t ignore: